apache/echarts-doc/en/option/component/legend.md

     defaultColor = 'inherit',
     defaultBorderColor = 'inherit',
     defaultBorderWidth = 'auto',
     defaultBorderWidthDesc = 'When its value is `"auto"`, if there is `borderWidth` in series, then it is set to be 2, otherwise, it is set to be 0.
-If its value is `"inehrit"`, then the `borderWidth` of the series are always used', defaultType = 'inherit',
+If its value is `"inherit"`, then the `borderWidth` of the series are always used', defaultType = 'inherit',
     defaultOpacity = 'inherit',
     defaultShadowBlur = 0,